Dinesh2650/Mod7_Counter/README.md

 Project Description
 This project involves designing and simulating an Asynchronous Counter that performs modulo 7 counting in a downward direction, i.e., counting from 6 to 0.
 The counter design uses JK flip-flops and a 7-segment display to visualize the count.
 This type of counter is useful in various digital systems, including timers and frequency dividers.

-However, the current issue faced in this design is that the counter starts from 7 and ends at 1, instead of the desired range from 6 to 0.
+However, there's an issue in my design that the counter starts from 7 and ends at 1, instead of the desired range from 6 to 0.
 This repository seeks feedback and suggestions to troubleshoot this problem.

 Components Involved
 JK Flip-flops: These are used to build the asynchronous counter.
-AND Gates: Responsible for combining certain outputs to reset the counter once it reaches 0 (modulo 7 operation).
+AOI Gates: Responsible for combining certain outputs to reset the counter once it reaches 0 (modulo 7 operation).
 7-segment Display: This is used to visualize the current count from 6 down to 0.
 The design is implemented using a Falstad circuit simulator, and the circuit files are available for others to replicate and experiment with.